 It was a toy he could enjoy playing with even at his young age and it has remained popular ever since.
 This review should help you decide if this toy would be a good fit for your child, niece, or nephew.

-This version of the Fisher-Price Little People Lil Movers Airplane was released in December of 2013 and is recommended for children ages 1 to 4.
+This version of the Fisher-Price Little People Lil Movers Airplane was released in December of 2013 and is recommended for children ages one to four.
 I agree with that age recommendation.
-It is perfect for 1 year olds to push when crawling, and older kids can pick it up and pretend they are flying with it.
+It is perfect for 1-year-olds to push when crawling, and older kids can pick it up and pretend they are flying with it.

 Besides the airplane, this toy comes with some luggage, a pilot, and a stewardess.
 The toys are large enough that they are not a choking hazard.
 The plane itself is about a foot long and weighs a couple of pounds.